GallowayLabMIT/protocols/docs/protocols/tc/virus/platE_prod.rst

         6-wells              30                            2
         12-wells             11                            1.5
         24-wells             6                             1.5
-        48-wells             3                             1.5
+        48-wells             2.6                           1.5
         96-wells             1                             1
         =================   ==========================   ===============================================================

 Day Four (Plat-E media change + infect 1):

 1. Harvest media after another 24 hours and add 1.25 mL fresh media (:ref:`DMEM/HEPES + 10% FBS <HEPES>`) to Plat-E plates for a second time.
-2. Transduce mouse cells with retroviruses made from the Plat-E cells
+2. Transduce mouse cells with retroviruses made from the Plat-E cells.

     .. note::
         Each virus will make ~1 mL/well from each 6-well of Plat-E (enough for 1x96-well plate).
 11 µL of each virus will be added to each well of a 96-well plate ALONG WITH POLYBRENE (1,000X at 5 mg/mL)